Game Day Nutrition [Ultimate Athlete Guide]

 - Grilled chicken sandwich with whole wheat bread, avocado and fresh fruit

-You’ll want to avoid high-fat, high-fiber, or greasy foods that can cause discomfort or slow digestion.
+You’ll want to avoid unfamiliar and high-fat, high-fiber or greasy foods that can cause discomfort or slow digestion.

 What to eat 2 hours before a game